 The Zebra L10 also has some pretty solid connection properties.
 The Wi-Fi range is decent, and it can connect with multiple other devices simultaneously.
-It also supports 4G LTE connections and is FirstNet certified for use by emergency worker and first responders.
+It also supports 4G LTE connections and is FirstNet-certified for use by emergency workers and first responders.

 In addition to the above specs, the Zebra L10 has NFC, Bluetooth, and GPS enabled.

 As far as the scanning capabilities go, you can opt for a Zebra XPAD model with a built-in scanner for easy data capture.
 Adding the barcode scanner may drastically increase the price, however, so that’s something to consider.
 Alternatively, if you choose a model without the integrated scanner, you can connect a separate reader using Bluetooth.
 That does mean however, porting around an extra piece and having to charge a separate device so it may not be the most efficient option, especially in mobile work environments.

 Zebra’s integrated software includes their Mobility DNA family of management and security apps.
 Some key features include the Device Tracker to help find misplaced tablets, and the Enterprise Keyboard that can be customized for easy data entry.

 Kiosk Mode – Manage your apps by modifying their look and feel.
 Get rid of workplace distractions while your team is deployed in a hazardous environment to eliminate any safety concerns.